clint-white/advent-of-code-2022/README.md

 ## Benchmarks

-Initially I just tried to solve the problems without worrying about performance.
-But after completing all 25 problems, I worked on optimizing the performance of some of my slowest solutions and was able to make significant improvements in some cases.
+Initially I just tried to solve the problems without worrying about how fast they ran.
+But after completing all 25 problems, I worked on optimizing the performance of some of my slowest solutions and was able to make significant improvements.

 The programs were benchmarked by compiling with `-C target-cpu=native` and run on an AMD Ryzen 7 3700X.
 Runtimes were measured using [hyperfine](https://github.com/sharkdp/hyperfine).

-Solves all 25 problems sequentially in a cumulative time of less than **0.3 seconds**:
+On my system, the code now solves all 25 problems sequentially in a cumulative time of less than **0.3 seconds**:

 ```
 % hyperfine --warmup 3 'for day in day*; do target/release/$day < $day/data/input; done'